 You can store the cooler under your beach chair out of the sun, or rent a locker to keep it in.

 Food and Snacks

 Can you bring snacks to Volcano Bay?
 Yes, you can.
 But with some exceptions.

-While you can’t bring a picnic lunch to avoid paying for costly food (see other things not to bring below), you can bring some snacks to save on money and avoid waiting in lines.
+While you can’t bring a picnic lunch to avoid paying for costly food (see other things not to bring below), you can bring some food and snacks to save on money and avoid waiting in lines.

 For food allergies, medical needs and baby food, there are exceptions to the snack policy.

 All of these little things add up!
 Avoid the stress of trying to hold onto items or keep them in your pockets by bringing a large bag.

 There are waterproof bags that are great for going to a water park, the beach, etc. These bags can be used in a variety of ways after your Volcano Bay visit.